techidaily/site-article-posts/source/_posts/new-cloud-consortium-choices-best-spaces-revealed-for-2024.md

 If this limitation does not bother you, Flickr's additional features compensate for it.
 One of its coolest features is the AutoUploader uploading tool, which allows you to upload a collection of photos from multiple sources.
 Moreover, Flickr, like many commercial websites, uses SSL/TLS, the small green lock next to a browser's URL address bar, to create a secure tunnel protected by 128-bit or higher AES encryption, making sure that communication between your devices and Flickr is safe.

-## Frequently Asked Question

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/UCqHbpxQGP4?si=XGkajFHdqyoKNAFM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/-Bov2KfWQ_Y?si=MnVczisgeJ-sGW2r" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Frequently Asked Question

 ### Is Cloud Storage Safe?